Nick's Kōrero

 Then there are days of infamy, of votes that live long in the memory.
 For example, when Christopher Luxon voted against having safe zones for women outside abortion clinics at the first reading.
 Yesterday was one of those.
 Something unforgettable for the wrong reasons.

-If you haven’t caught up on those events, there was an excellent write-up by Melanie Rutherford, which you can read here:
+If you haven’t caught up on those events, there was an excellent write-up by Melanie Nelson, which you can read here:

 G News asked last night, “What did you make of the First Reading and events in parliament today concerning the Treaty Principles Bill?”